 Each time you redistribute the Program (or any work based on the Program), the recipient automatically receives a license from the original licensor to copy, distribute or modify the Program subject to these terms and conditions.

-If the original license omitted any of the optional provisions regarding Deforestation, Civilian Internment, or For-Profit Prisons, you may add one or more of those provisions to the license as additional terms when conveying modified versions of the Program.
+If the original license omitted any of the optional provisions regarding Privacy of Remote Users, Deforestation, Nonrenewable Power Generation, Civilian Internment, or For-Profit Prisons, you may add one or more of those provisions to the license as additional terms when conveying modified versions of the Program.
+However, you may not add the "Offset for Renewable Investments" provision.

 You may also subject parts of the Program to restrictions derived from the Apache License Version 2.0, regarding matters such as patent termination and indemnification, if those parts of the Program were previously licensed under the Apache License.
 This is necessary to stay in compliance with the Apache License when relicensing under the Atmosphere License.
 To do this, add the phrase "subject to restrictions in Apache License Version 2.0" to the boilerplate Atmosphere License notices for your Program, or for the files or other parts of the Program that were covered by the Apache License.